Contents

 - Use option

-. - One drawback of HDFS-Tools is that filename globbing is not supported, so you can not do things like
+HDFS_PREFIX, HDFS-Tools behave as though they have been invoked with the current working directory set toHDFS_PREFIX. - One drawback of HDFS-Tools is that filename globbing is not supported, so you can not do things like

-hget '[io]*'
+hget '[io]*'.

 Installation & Setup